software-mansion-labs/expo-brownfield-target/README.md

 #### `build-android`

 Builds the Android library as a fat-AAR and copies it to the artifacts directory.
-By default also publishes the AAR to the local Maven repository.
+By default it also publishes the AAR to local Maven repository.

 ```
 npx expo-brownfield-target build-android [options]